Technigo/project-food-yellow-a/README.md

 ### Step 1

-Each member of your team should clone (NOT FORK!) the correct repo for your team.
+XX Each member of your team should clone (NOT FORK!) the correct repo for your team.

 ### Step 2